0xRoqeeb/writeups/sau/sau.md

 # Hack The Box - Sau Writeup
 by Roqeeb
 # Introduction
-Hello welcome to my first-ever published writeup,Today we'll be rooting and easy rated box from hackthebox, i was able to learn new things from this box and i found it interesting, i hope you enjoy it too.
+Hello welcome to my first-ever published writeup,Today we'll be rooting an easy rated box from hackthebox, i was able to learn new things from this box and i found it interesting, i hope you enjoy it too.
 Let's go
 # Information Gathering
 ## Nmap